-- 161. (1) There shall be established in the State an independent body to be known as Warrap State Tender Board.
-It shall award the State Government contracts. - (2) The organization, functions, powers and duties of the State Tender Board shall be determined by law.
+- 161. (1) There shall be established in the State an independent body to be known as Central Equatoria State Tender Board.
+It shall award the State Government contracts - (2) The organization, powers, functions and duties of the State Central Tender Board shall be regulated by law.